TritonEden/Oracle-Arena/README.md

 6. Open your browser and go to `http://localhost:3000/home` to see the frontend of the web application.

+NOTE: Docker setup is not complete yet.
+We need to add the database part to the docker setup, which we are currently working on.

+## Temporary Setup for db (backend)

+1. Install PostgreSQL
+2. If you are on windows, add psql to your PATH

+### Obtaining the db

+1. Run `cd backend`
+2. Run `psql -p 5432 -U postgres -d temp_db -f temp_db.sql`
+3. Enter your password that you made when you installed PostgreSQL

+### Saving the db when done

+1. Make sure you are in the backend directory
+2. Run `pg_dump -U postgres -d temp_db > temp_db.sql`
+3. Enter your password that you made when you installed PostgreSQL

 ## Project Needs

 1. Design a sleek and easy to use web frontend so users can find the stats they want quickly.